 Step 10: Create a Facebook Business Page Username

-Facebook Business Pages allow you to choose a unique username to use on the site.
+Facebook Business Pages allow you to choose a unique username to use on the platform.

 To set this, click the “About” tab in the left sidebar, and then click “Create Page @username.”